neckless-was-taken/automatic-terraria-backup-v1/README.md

 * [Installation](#installation)

 ## General info
-The script was written up in batch so the code should be relatively easily understandable, I have added comments where they made sense
+The script was written up in batch so the code should be relatively easy to understand, I have added comments where they made sense

-* Requires 7zip and Backups and Sync by Google for the archiving feature
+* Requires 7zip and Backup and Sync by Google for the archiving feature

 ## Features:
 * Backs up Terraria Worlds and Players (Players can be turned on/off) every 30 minutes